 Project 1 - MapReduce

 CommonCrawl is a free, publicly accessible "crawl" of the web - that is, an archive of web content that has been downloaded and saved for future analysis.
-As of late 2011, their archive is 40TB in size, encompassing over 5 billion pages and documents.
+Their 2013 archive alone is 250TB in size, encompassing over 4.3 billion pages and documents.
 In this project, you will work in groups of 1-2 people to process a subset of the CommonCrawl dataset using MapReduce.
 But, what portion of data you process, and how you process it, is up to you!

 Part 1 - Project Idea

-Rather than assign a specific project goal, for this graduate class you must determine the specifics of your project and propose the details to me!
+Rather than assign a specific project goal, for this graduate-level class you must determine the specifics of your project and propose the details to me.
 Your project must meet the following requirements:

 - The data source is CommonCrawl - you don't need to download the web first!